Zagorh/eap6-plugin/README.markdown

-eThis plugin generates `jboss-deployment-structure.xml` file or `module.xml` based on the module dependencies.
+This plugin generates `jboss-deployment-structure.xml` file or `module.xml` based on the module dependencies.

 Configuration items: